ajmaurais/peptide_analyzer/README.md

     %autoreload 2
     ```

 2. Add your `template` directory to your python path so the interpreter can find your code.
-Otherwise you will get errors.
+Otherwise you will get errors and nothing will work.

     ```python
     # In the ipython console